-- Print and direct mail: During 2017, we distributed over 500 million highly recognizable flyers.
-Our flyers are distributed 21 times per year and serve as the foundation of our marketing strategy.
-They highlight current deals to create shopping urgency and drive traffic and increase frequency of store visits; - Radio and television: We selectively utilize creative radio and television advertising campaigns in targeted markets at certain times of the year, particularly during the holiday sales season, to create brand awareness and support new store openings; - Sports marketing, charity and community events: We sponsor professional and amateur athletics including Major League Baseball, NASCAR, National Hockey League, NCAA basketball and football, as well as various local athletic programs.
-Additionally, we are dedicated to maintaining a visible presence in the communities in which our stores are located through the sponsorship of charitable organizations such as the Children's Miracle Network, Cal Ripken, Sr. Foundation and the Kevin Harvick Foundation.
-We believe these sponsorships promote our brand, underscore our values and build a sense of community; and - Digital marketing and social media: We maintain an active web presence and promote our brand through our website and social media outlets.
-We also utilize targeted email marketing to highlight our latest brand name offerings and drive traffic to our stores.
+- Print and direct mail: During 2018, we distributed over 500 million highly recognizable flyers.
+Our flyers are distributed 22 times per year and serve as the foundation of our marketing strategy.
+They highlight current deals to create shopping urgency and drive traffic and increase frequency of store visits; - Television and radio: We selectively utilize creative television and radio advertising campaigns in targeted markets at certain times of the year, particularly during the holiday sales season, to create brand awareness and support new store openings; - Sports marketing, charity and community events: We sponsor professional and amateur athletics including Major League Baseball, NASCAR, National Basketball Association, NCAA basketball and football, as well as various local athletic programs.
+Additionally, we are dedicated to maintaining a visible presence in the communities in which our stores are located through the sponsorship of charitable organizations such as Cal Ripken, Sr. Foundation and the Kevin Harvick Foundation.
+We believe these sponsorships promote our brand, underscore our values and build a sense of community; and - Digital marketing and social media: We maintain an active web presence and promote our brand through our website, our mobile app and social media outlets.
+We also utilize targeted weekly email marketing to highlight our latest brand name offerings and drive traffic to our stores.